 The Christchurch metropolitan area has an abundant source of very high quality groundwater.
 However, the exact capacity and availability of the overall aquifer is unknown, and the alternative water sources (e.g. Waimakariri River) would be significantly more expensive than the current supply.
 In addition, several Te Pātaka o Rākaihautū Banks Peninsula schemes already have limited water sources.
 Catchment and groundwater protection may not be adequate, particularly in Te Pātaka o Rākaihautū Banks Peninsula, which could lead to future water quality and availability issues.
-Also a concern for the community is the extent to which large-scale water takes from the same aguifers as those used for Christchurch's public water supply may affect our ability to acquire additional water takes to respond to future demand.
+The long-term effects of climate change, with the potential for warmer and drier summers in Canterbury, would be likely to affect surface and groundwater quantity and could also increase seasonal peak demand on public water supplies.
+Also a concern for the community is the extent to which large-scale water takes from the same aquifers as those used for Christchurch's public water supply may affect our ability to acquire additional water takes to respond to future demand.